groland11/gpg-cleanup/README.md

 Cleanup of public keys in your gpg keyring

 ## Motivation
-Recently pgp public keyservers were flooded with poisoned public keys.
-Those public keys have been signed by a large number of fake users.
-If you try to list those pubic keys with GnuPG it will take a very long time (maybe 10 minutes, maybe 30 minutes, maybe even longer). gpg-cleanup tries to identify those public keys with a very large number of signatures and help you delete them.
+Recently pgp public keyservers were flooded with **poisoned public keys**.
+Those keys have been signed by a large number of fake users and therefore contain more signatures than GnuPG can handle.
+If you try to list those pubic keys with GnuPG it will take a very long time (maybe 10 minutes, maybe 30 minutes, maybe even longer). gpg-cleanup tries to identify those public keys and help you delete them.

 ### How do I know if my GnuPG public keyring contains those poisoned public keys?
 - Listing all your public keys takes a very long time.
 It seems as if the gpg command hangs.